 The 5-Hour Pre-Licensing Course…Online?

 This has less to do with New York City specifically than it does with all of New York State.
-But it seems the 5-hour pre-licensing course might be offered entirely online in the future.
+Due to the COVID-19 protocols, the DMV New York decided to roll out a pilot program for offering the pre-licensing course online.

 We believe this is just more reason to attend driving school!

 If you want to learn to drive in Brooklyn, NY, you’ll find it’s entirely possible to attend a driving school there.
 We know there are some excellent ones!

 So, how do you go about selecting the right one?